OutForMilks/STINTSY-Order-of-Erin/README.md

 1. Simply clone the repository.
 2. Run `uv sync` which should catch your environment up.
 3. If your text editor does not support JupyterNotebooks run browser-based interface with `uv run --with jupyter jupyter lab`.
 No need to do this if you're using PyCharm or VSCode.
+4. Run `uv run scripts/codegen.py` and place the result in the `notebooks/` directory, this script generates some prerequisites the Jupyter notebooks require.

 ## Machine Learning Models

-We will train two classical supervised learning algorithms: **Naive Baye's** and **Support Vector Machine (SVM)**.
+We will use two classical supervised learning algorithms: **Naive Baye** and 🏗️.
 Then, one neural network approach: 🏗️.

-> @Stephen: add the neural network approach here.
+> @Stephen: add the classical supervised learning algorithm and neural network approach here.

 ## Notebooks